statisticsnorway/mimir/docs/Caching.md

 ## Clearing Cache
 Clearing cache is primarily done on node events, which is set up in the *cache.ts* file.
 When content is saved or published, content nodes are placed in a queue.
 When the queue is stable, all the contents are individually cleared - or all cache is cleared if there are too many contents.
 ### Dashboard
 For manual cache clearing, there is a `Tøm cache` button in the `Dashboard` admin tool XP application for internal users to interact with.
-That button will trigger a set of events using websocket and Enonic's event library, clearing all the entries from a list of predefined cached instances.
-This function is often utilized after PROD deploy, or if data is not being retrieved or displayed correctly after the scheduled jobs have finished running.
+That button will trigger a set of events using websocket and Enonic's event library, clearing all the entries from a list of our predefined cached instances.
+This function is often utilized after PROD deploys, or if data is not being retrieved or displayed correctly after the scheduled jobs have finished running.

 When the `Tøm cache` button is pressed, the `clear-cache` event will get emitted.
 The following function is called at `onClick`
 ([actions.es6](src/main/resources/react4xp/dashboard/containers/HomePage/actions.es6)):